-- 10. An 'appropriate assessment' is required if a policy or plan is likely to have a 'significant effect' on a Special Area of Conservation (SAC) or Special Protection Area (SPA) or Ramsar site.
-The Borough Council is not aware of any such site within a critical distance of the Parish other than Cannock Chase SAC mentioned on pg.
-7 of this document, Local Plan impacts on which have already been assessed, and which the policies, plans and proposals in this NP will not have a significant effect on. - 11.
-East Staffordshire Borough Council therefore concludes that a Habitat Regulation Assessment would not need to be carried out as it is not considered to be a large enough plan area or involve any policies which are likely to lead to a level of development significant enough to have a negative impact on a SAC, SPA or Ramsar site.
+10. An 'appropriate assessment' is required if a policy or plan is likely to have a 'significant effect' on a Special Area of Conservation (SAC) or Special Protection Area (SPA) or Ramsar site.
+The Borough Council is not aware of any such site within a critical distance of the Parish

+11. East Staffordshire Borough Council therefore concludes that a Habitat Regulation Assessment would not need to be carried out as it is not considered to be a large enough plan area or involve any policies which are likely to lead to a level of development significant enough to have a negative impact on a SAC, SPA or Ramsar site.
 The Habitat Regulations Assessment for the Local Plan has taken into account the impact on all relevant protected sites and the Plan's policies reflect the actions that will need to be taken.